SCALPA FIBROBLAST - MODULE 1

 Do Not Use Exfoliating Products

-A minimum of SPF15 must be applied and exposure to the sun should be avoided
+A minimum of SPF50 must be applied and exposure to the sun should be avoided

-Regular moisturizing with either Jett Lift Serum or hyaluronic acid is vital to replenish moisture and prevent the skin from becoming dry and peeling
+Regular moisturizing with either an all natural moisturizer or hyaluronic acid is vital to replenish moisture and prevent the skin from becoming dry and peeling

 You may have some swelling, especially around the eyes.
 Swelling usually only lasts a few days.